enclave-networks/Enclave.FastPacket/README.md

 |              GetIpv6UdpPorts_FastPacket |  31.66 ns | 0.622 ns | 0.582 ns |      - |      - |         - |
 ```

+## Supported Protocols

+- Ethernet
+- IPv4
+- IPv6
+- TCP
+- UDP
+- Icmpv4

+We'll be adding more protocols as we need them, and extending support for things like TCP Option reading, checksum validation, and so on.

 # How It Works

 FastPacket is backed by a a C# Source Generator (`Enclave.FastPacket.Generator`) that generates efficient packet decoders